victoryang1/DAT-BOS-16/resources/instructor-resources/github-repo-instance-guide.md

  **Checkpoint**: Your "DS-City-Instance" repo should now be live on GitHub, filled with all of the student facing content!

 9. Now that you're ready to go, make sure all instructors and TA's have access to the repository.
 To do this:
  * [ ] [Create a new team](https://github.com/orgs/ga-students/teams).
  * [ ] Give your team the same name as your repo + the word "Instructors" (i.e. "DS-NYC-3 Instructors").
  * [ ] Under "Repositories," add your DS-City-Instance repo by searching for its name in the "Add repositories" field.
  * [ ] Press the "Settings" button on the left and select "Admin Access" so that your instructors can make changes as needed.
  * [ ] Add instructors and TAs to the team.

-10. Your team members will automatically recieve an email notification from Github letting them know they've been given access to your repo.
+10. Your team members will automatically receive an email notification from Github letting them know they've been given access to your repo.
 You can also send them the link if needed:
  * [ ] Navigate to [https://github.com/ga-students](https://github.com/ga-students) in your web browser
  * [ ] Search for your repo by name in the "Find a repository..." search box
  * [ ] Click on the title for your repo.
 This is the permalink you can send to instructors and students.

  **Checkpoint**: Your "DS-City-Instance" repo should now be accessible to your team of instructors and TA's.

 11. Finally, you'll need to repeat most of the process from step 10 for your students:
  * [ ] First, make sure students have created a Github account and submitted their user names.
 You can do this before or during the first week of class.
  * [ ] Next, create a team for students and title it with your instance (i.e. "DS-NYC-3 Students")
  * [ ] Under "Repositories," add your DS-City-Instance repo by searching for its name in the "Add repositories" field.
  * [ ] Press the "Settings" button on the left and select "Read Access".
  > _This will keep students from accidentally deleting any of the files in the repo._

 12. Before you can add students to your new group, they must first be added to the "ga-students" org.
  * [ ] _Producers will need to add students to this group because instructors may not have the necessary permissions.__
  * [ ] Once your students are recognized by the "ga-students" org, add them to your "DS-City-Instance Student" team.

  **Checkpoint**: Ok!
 Your "DS-City-Instance" repo should now be accessible by students, organized by team.
 They should be able to read all the files but not edit them.
 You're all set!

 13. One last step! __Instructors should be sure to either delete or overwrite this readme file before giving students access to the repo :)__

 ***

 ## Benefits

 - Students can also use the GitHub desktop app (or Terminal commands) to access all of the materials in the repo, including notes/links, starter code, projects, etc.
 - Instructors can optionally choose to give students access to submit their project assignments by pull request, which makes it easy for instructors and TA's to leave comments and feedback.

 ***